msveshnikov/autocode-ai/README.md

 -   Creates and modifies source files in the current folder and subfolders
 -   Self-updating README.md with new design ideas and considerations
 -   Code quality checks and suggestions/auto fixes
+-   Detect missing files/references and ask user confirmation to create them
+-   Adherence to DRY, KISS, and SRP principles
+-   Automatic dependency management and creation of missing files

 ## Installation